 A non-fee proposal approved in December 2012 authorized the placement of up to 30,000 tons of PAG waste rock on the Phase 1B heap leach pad near its westernmost corner, and on the Phase 1A pad if necessary, in case any PAG waste rock is mined prior to construction of the In-Pit Backfill Waste Rock Disposal Facilities, which are the primary disposal locations for PAG waste rock.
 The application of leach solution to any PAG waste rock placed on the new heap leach pad was prohibited by the Division; however, use of PAG waste rock for ramp construction was authorized.
-Standard berms or swales shall be employed to ensure that no meteoric water or process solution flows off the leach pad was to be characterized and reported in the next quarterly monitoring report with its location specified.
-No PAG wase ever placed on the heap leach pad and in July 2015 the approval had expired.
+Standard berms or swales shall be employed to ensure that no meteoric water or process solution flows off the leach pad via the ramps.
+Any PAG waste rock intended for placement on the leach pad was to be characterized and reported in the next quarterly monitoring report with its location specified.
+No PAG was ever placed on the heap leach pad and in July 2015 the approval had expired.
 The In-Pit Backfill Waste Rock Disposal Facilities had been constructed and were being used for PAG waste rock placement in place of the heap leach pad.

 Heap Leach Pad Solution Collection and Conveyance System: The protective layer of the heap leach pad is covered with a drainage layer that contains solution collection pipelines.
-Based on a maximum solution delivery rate of 9,000 gpm (increased to 12,000 gpm with the July 2015 EDC approval) and a maximum solution application rate to the heap material of 0.006 gpm/ft2, a 4-inch diameter perforated drainage collection pipeline size, a 30-foot pipeline spacing, a target k value ranging between $1.0 \ge 10^{-2}$ and $1.0 \ge 10^{-1}$ cm/sec, and a 12-inch thick drainage blanket, comprised of coarse aggregate material, are specified.
+Based on a maximum solution delivery rate of 9,000 gpm (increased to 12,000 gpm with the July 2015 EDC approval) and a maximum solution application rate to the heap material of 0.006 gpm/ft2, a 4-inch diameter perforated drainage collection pipeline size, a 30-foot pipeline spacing, a target k value ranging between 1.0×10^{-2} and 1.0×10^{-1} cm/sec, and a 12-inch thick drainage blanket, comprised of coarse aggregate material, are specified.